Internships, Fellowships, and Residency

 Program Description

-The St. Cloud VA-DoD CPE program is a joint venture with the Department of Defense (DoD) and the Department of Veterans Affairs (VA).
 We have six residency positions at the VA, two of which are second year specializations.
 The VA students may be civilians or Veterans.
-In addition, we accept up to six Extended Unit Interns, once per year, depending on interest.
+In addition, we accept up to six summer and extended unit interns, once a year, depending on interest.
 The CPE residents and interns rotate to different clinics and services within the St. Cloud VAHCS throughout the year.

 The Chaplain Residents and Interns rotate to various services and clinics throughout the health care system, where clinical opportunities and on-site supervision are available to enhance the learning experience.
 Students in the program are considered part of the team and attend interdisciplinary team meetings on the unit where they are assigned.
 They work with staff chaplains who cosign their notes and offer clinical guidance and consultation.
 Services that the CPE students typically serve include: